Frequently Asked Questions For depositors

 If I deposit cells with EBiSC, how does this affect my ownership of them?

-Cell lines deposited with EBiSC remain the property of the Depositor.
-This is relevant for Users who wish to directly exploit the cells on a commercial basis; it is the responsibility of the User to contact the technology transfer office of the Depositor to determine whether express permission or agreement in support of the commercial activity is required.
+If an end user wishes to commercially exploit EBiSC lines, it is the responsibility of the User to contact the Depositor directly to determine whether express permission or agreement in support of the commercial activity is required.
 These requirements are clearly highlighted in the agreements that purchasers have to sign before lines are distributed to them.

 If I change my mind, can I have my cell lines and associated information returned to me?